-Pumpkin Chocolate Chip Cookies are melt-in-your mouth soft, so easy to whip up, and made healthy by using gluten-free flours, dairy-free and vegan coconut oil, and Paleo chocolate chips!
-This pumpkin cookies recipe will become a new favorite for the Fall and Thanksgiving holiday season!
+Pumpkin Chocolate Chip Cookies are melt-in-your mouth soft, easy to make, and secretly healthy.
+This treat is full of pumpkin flavor and is gluten-free, vegan, and Paleo.
+This recipe will become a new favorite for the Fall and Thanksgiving season!

-While I will not name any names, I have a few friends who are… how should I say this… rather honest with me when it comes to critiquing new recipes.
+There are a few friends in my life who are rather honest with me when it comes to critiquing recipes.

-Because of this, I knew I had to bring over the few test batches I had made of these pumpkin chocolate chip cookies.
+Because of this, I decided to bring over the few test batches of these pumpkin chocolate chip cookies.

-Also, I had already burnt out my taste buds distinguishing between the healthy pumpkin cookies and needed some fresh buds to tell me their opinion.
+Also, I had already burnt out my taste buds distinguishing between recipes.
+I needed some fresh taste buds to tell me their opinion.

 It was time to do a little taste testing!!